isabella232/OfficeDocs-AlchemyInsights-pr.hr-HR/AlchemyInsights/change-domain-for-group.md

 - "749"
 - "3"
 ms.assetid: 78695de0-7021-4900-a784-7cc782785f1d
-ms.openlocfilehash: 7d3e3a6f72221b3c9b1ef3dd9d293813bf4b278a
+ms.openlocfilehash: 247168d6c7973ba45fa3e504791190251ad67eab
-ms.sourcegitcommit: 286000b588adef1bbbb28337a9d9e087ec783fa2
+ms.sourcegitcommit: bc7d6f4f3c9f7060d073f5130e1ec856e248d020
 ms.translationtype: MT
 ms.contentlocale: hr-HR
-ms.lasthandoff: 04/27/2020
+ms.lasthandoff: 06/02/2020
-ms.locfileid: "43911321"
+ms.locfileid: "44506075"
 ---
-# <a name="change-the-domain-for-microsoft-365-group"></a><span data-ttu-id="ddb27-102">Promjena domene za Microsoft 365 Group</span><span class="sxs-lookup"><span data-stu-id="ddb27-102">Change the domain for Microsoft 365 Group</span></span>
+# <a name="change-the-domain-for-microsoft-365-group"></a><span data-ttu-id="a17a1-102">Promjena domene za Microsoft 365 Grupu</span><span class="sxs-lookup"><span data-stu-id="a17a1-102">Change the domain for Microsoft 365 Group</span></span>

-<span data-ttu-id="ddb27-103">Ako želite promijeniti domenu za grupu sustava Microsoft 365 tijekom stvaranja, slijedite korake u [odjeljku Odabir domene koju ćete koristiti prilikom stvaranja grupa za Microsoft 365](https://docs.microsoft.com/office365/admin/create-groups/choose-domain-to-create-groups).</span><span class="sxs-lookup"><span data-stu-id="ddb27-103">If you want to change the domain for an Microsoft 365 Group during creation, follow the steps in [Choose the domain to use when creating Microsoft 365 Groups](https://docs.microsoft.com/office365/admin/create-groups/choose-domain-to-create-groups).</span></span>
+<span data-ttu-id="a17a1-103">Ako želite promijeniti domenu grupe microsoft 365 tijekom stvaranja, slijedite korake u [odjeljku Odabir domene koja će se koristiti prilikom stvaranja Grupa sustava Microsoft 365](https://docs.microsoft.com/microsoft-365/admin/create-groups/choose-domain-to-create-groups).</span><span class="sxs-lookup"><span data-stu-id="a17a1-103">If you want to change the domain for an Microsoft 365 Group during creation, follow the steps in [Choose the domain to use when creating Microsoft 365 Groups](https://docs.microsoft.com/microsoft-365/admin/create-groups/choose-domain-to-create-groups).</span></span>

-<span data-ttu-id="ddb27-104">Nakon što je grupa Microsoft 365 već stvorena, trenutno ne postoji način promjene domene.</span><span class="sxs-lookup"><span data-stu-id="ddb27-104">After the Microsoft 365 Group is already created, there is currently no way to change the domain.</span></span> <span data-ttu-id="ddb27-105">Jedini način je stvaranje nove Grupe za Microsoft 365 i brisanje stare ako je potrebno (dodatne adrese e-pošte mogu se dodati putem [centra za administratore sustava Exchange](https://outlook.office365.com/ecp.aspx)).</span><span class="sxs-lookup"><span data-stu-id="ddb27-105">The only way is to create a new Microsoft 365 Group and delete the old one if necessary (additional email addresses can be added through the [Exchange Admin Center](https://outlook.office365.com/ecp.aspx)).</span></span>
+<span data-ttu-id="a17a1-104">Nakon što je Grupa microsoft 365 već stvorena, trenutno ne postoji način za promjenu domene.</span><span class="sxs-lookup"><span data-stu-id="a17a1-104">After the Microsoft 365 Group is already created, there is currently no way to change the domain.</span></span> <span data-ttu-id="a17a1-105">Jedini način je stvaranje nove Grupe za Microsoft 365 i brisanje stare grupe ako je potrebno (dodatne adrese e-pošte mogu se dodati putem [Centra za administratore sustava Exchange](https://outlook.office365.com/ecp.aspx)).</span><span class="sxs-lookup"><span data-stu-id="a17a1-105">The only way is to create a new Microsoft 365 Group and delete the old one if necessary (additional email addresses can be added through the [Exchange Admin Center](https://outlook.office365.com/ecp.aspx)).</span></span>